LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

 1. You should still be logged into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**; however, if the Windows sign-in page appears, then sign-in now.

-2. Minimize the Edge browser window and open an elevated instance of **Windows PowerShell**.
+2. Minimize the **Microsoft Edge** browser window and open an elevated instance of **Windows PowerShell**.
 Select the magnifying glass (Search) icon on the taskbar at the bottom of the screen and type **powershell** in the Search box that appears.
 In the list of search results, right-click on **Windows PowerShell** (do NOT select Windows PowerShell ISE) and select **Run as administrator** in the drop-down menu.

 3. Maximize your PowerShell window.
 In Windows PowerShell, at the command prompt, type the following command and press Enter: